willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

    Swift lets you reach for a precise type only where it pays off (a critical domain error) and stay untyped everywhere else.
 2. Call-site ergonomics for choosing your safety level.
    The `try` / `try?` / `try!` family lets each call decide per-use whether to propagate, downgrade the throw into an Optional, or assert-and-crash.
-   Java has no call-site marker at all (you can't see at the use site that a call might throw, so anything could throw anywhere).

 ## `Go`ing Somewhere with Errors (Go)

-Go brought back the C-style return code (i.e., non-zero return for errors), modernized as error values returned by the function, now with `nil` as the successful return value.
+Go brought back the C-style return code (i.e., non-zero return for errors), modernized as error values returned by the function, now with `nil` as the successful return value (absence of error).
 You call a function, and it returns both result and error.
 By convention, the error is the last return value.